What it is

 Deep project analysis.
 Read existing vault notes (or work from

-what needs external research, critical decisions.
-Write headstart note
+knowledge, what needs external research, critical decisions.
+Write

-/read (optional — offer if user reads books/papers):
+/read (optional; offer if the user reads books or papers):

-Read document, produce vault note at Resources/Books/Author - Title.md.
+Read a document, produce a vault note at Resources/Books/

 ### CHECKPOINT 5